wyvernglobal/junkNAS/README.md

 ### Dashboard
 - Lightweight HTML dashboard served from the controller.
 - Displays cluster nodes, storage, mesh scores, chunk distribution, and online/offline status.
+- Provides a "Connect via SAMBA" flow that shows the Samba sidecar WireGuard peer, plus QR/download helpers for clients (no private keys are ever shown).

 ### Rootless by Default
 - No privileged syscalls.